 A person with a disability who is accompanied by a Support Person will be allowed to have that person accompany them on our premises, subject to PRA’s Physical Security Policy.
-If a customer with a disability is accompanied by a Support Person, PRA will ensure that both persons are able to enter the premises together and that the individual is not prevented from having access to their Support Person.
+If a customer with a disability is accompanied by a Support Person, PRA will ensure that both persons are able to enter the premises together and that the customer is not prevented from having access to the Support Person.

 In certain cases, PRA might require a person with a disability to be accompanied by a Support Person for the health and safety reasons of:

 - the person with a disability

 - consult with the person with a disability to understand their needs

 - consider health or safety reasons based on available evidence

 - determine if there is no other reasonable way to protect the health or safety of the person or others on the premises